Non-autonomous iteration of polynomials in the complex plane: Polynomial Julia type sets

 \subsection{Non-autonomous Julia sets}

 We will consider now a generalization of the autonomous Julia set.
-As in Definition \ref{def:filledJulia}, here also usually only polynomials of degree greater than 1 are considered (cf. e.g. \cite{B97}, \cite{KK18}).
-However, since we are interested in particular in KW sequences of polynomials, we will allow one polynomial to be of degree~~1. \begin{definition} Let $(p_n)_{n=1}^\infty$ be a sequence of polynomials such that $\deg p_1\geq 1$ and $\deg p_n\geq 2$ for $n\geq 2$.
-We define the {\it (non-autonomous) filled Julia set} of the sequence $(p_n)_{n=1}^\infty$ to be
+Even though usually only polynomials of degree greater than 1 are considered (cf. e.g. \cite{B97}, \cite{KK18}), we will allow one polynomial to be of degree 1.
+This in particular takes into account KW sequences of polynomials and enables their study.